 Use a custom email template for gift orders

-In most cases, shipment confirmation emails will be sent to the buyer, not the recipient, so customizing the email template is typically not as important as the packing slip template.
+In most cases, shipment confirmation emails will be sent to the buyer, not the recipient, so customising the email template is typically not as important as the packing slip template.
 However, you may still find it beneficial to create a custom email template for gifts.
 The template can exclude item prices and include the [Gift Message] field replacement.

 Like packing slip templates, the gift email template can automatically be applied to your orders with Automation Rules that use the Gift field as criteria.